-Still Images Shooting (Smart Auto)
+Shooting (Smart Auto)

-Turn the camera on.
+1 Turn the camera on.

-- Press the ON/OFF button - The startup screen is displayed.
+- Press the power button. - The startup screen is displayed.

-Enter [AUTO] mode.
+2 Enter [AUTO] mode.

 - Press the <>> button several times until [AUTO] is displayed. - Aim the camera at the subject.
-The camera will make a slight clicking noise as it determines the scene
+The camera will make a slight clicking noise as it determines the scene.

-Icons representing the scene and image stabilization mode are displayed in the upper right of the screen (\square 51, 52).
+Icons representing the scene and image stabilization mode are displayed in the upper right of the screen (\$\square\$51, 52).

-- A scene icon is displayed in the upper right of the screen (\$\bigcup_51\$). - Frames displayed around any detected subjects indicate that they are in focus.
+- A scene icon is displayed in the upper right of the screen (Q51). - Frames displayed around any detected subjects indicate that they are in focus.